-- The application must be submitted by an eligible type of applicant - The application must request funding within programmatic funding constraints (if applicable). - The application must be responsive to the scope of the solicitation. - The application must include all items designated as basic minimum requirements. - The applicant must not be identified in SAM as excluded from receiving federal awards.
+- The application must be submitted by an eligible type of applicant - The application must request funding within programmatic funding constraints (if applicable). - The application must be responsive to the scope of the solicitation. - The application must include all items necessary to meet the basic minimum requirements.

-For a list of basic minimum requirements to advance to peer review and receive consideration for funding, see "What an Application Should Include" under Section D. Application and Submission Information.
+For a list of the application elements that MUST be included in the application submission in order for an application to meet the basic minimum requirements, see "What an Application Should Include" under Section D. Application and Submission Information.

 Peer review panels will evaluate, score, and rate applications that meet basic minimum requirements.
 BJA may use internal peer reviewers, external peer reviewers, or a combination, to assess applications on technical merit using the solicitation's review criteria.
 An external peer reviewer is an expert in the subject matter of a given solicitation who is not a current DOJ employee.
 An internal reviewer is a current DOJ employee who is well versed or has expertise in the subject of this solicitation.
-Peer reviewers' ratings and any resulting recommendations are advisory only, although reviewer views are considered carefully.
+Peer reviewers' ratings and any resulting recommendations are advisory only, but are considered carefully.

-Other important considerations for BJA include geographic diversity, strategic priorities (specifically including, but not limited to, addressing challenges that rural communities face and/or federally designated Qualified Opportunity Zones), and available funding, as well as the extent to which the Budget Detail Worksheet and Budget Narrative accurately explain project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.
+Other important considerations for BJA include geographic diversity, strategic (programmatic and policy) priorities (specifically including, but not limited to, those mentioned above relating to addressing specific challenges that rural communities face, high-poverty areas or persistent-poverty counties, demonstrable potential enhancement to public safety in one or more federally designated Qualified Opportunity Zones), available funding, as well as the extent to which the Budget Detail Worksheet and Budget Narrative accurately explain project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.